 Instructions

-- In a small bowl, whisk together the sauce ingredients as listed above and set aside.
+- In a small bowl, whisk together the listed sauce ingredients and set aside.

-- Dice each chicken thigh into 1½-inch pieces.
+- Dice chicken thighs into 1½-inch cubes.
 Do not pat dry - some moisture helps with the next step.

-- Place the chicken in a large bowl, add cornstarch, and toss to coat evenly.
+- Place the chicken pieces in a large bowl, add cornstarch, and toss to coat evenly.
+Feel free to add more if needed.

 - Heat vegetable oil in a large pan over medium-high heat.
-Fry the chicken in small batches until golden and cooked through, about 5-7 minutes.
-Transfer to a wire rack or paper towel-lined plate to drain excess oil.
+Fry the chicken in small batches until crispy and golden, about 5-7 minutes.
+Transfer to a wire rack to drain off excess oil.

-- Add the fried chicken, tossing to coat evenly.
+- Toss the fried chicken quickly in the thickened sauce.
 Garnish with green onions and sesame seeds.
-Remove from heat and serve immediately.
+Serve immediately.

 Chantal